Pictures

 Distinguishing characteristics include: one-piece pressed hilt folded downward over the tang and pommel block; rounded pommel beak; unfullered, German-made blade, shortened; and, one piece stamped crosspiece with two-stage muzzle ears cocked rearward.

-Although the trademark is no longer visible, the scabbard is a shortened pressed steel ersatz type made by Friedrich August Göbel of Solingen.
+Although the trademark is no longer visible, the scabbard is a shortened pressed steel German ersatz scabbard made by the firm of Friedrich August Göbel, in Solingen.

 The two-step muzzle ring allows fitment on both the 8 mm.
-Mauser Gewehr 98 Rifle and earlier 8 mm.
+Mauser Gewehr 98 and earlier 8 mm.
 M1888 Commission Rifle.
 The muzzle-ring diameter listed is for the upper step.
-Lower step diameter is .545.
+Lower step diameter is 0.545 in.
+(13.8 mm.).

 9.625 244 14.625 371 .690 17.5 Spine: Fraktur proofmark